 Recycling in the church porch

-The following items are recycled by the Justice, Peace and Integrity of Creation group in the parish: computer cartridges; milk bottle tops; blister packs; used stamps.
+Used stampThe following items are recycled by the Justice, Peace and Integrity of Creation group in the parish:

 We organise the recycling either to make money for charity or to make it easier for parishioners to recycle the items.

-Computer cartridges are recycled by ‘Empties Please’, who send any funds we raise by recycling to CAFOD.
+Computer printer cartridges are recycled by ‘Empties Please’, who send any funds we raise by recycling to CAFOD.

 Milk bottle tops are recycled to raise money for A Rocha, a Christian environmental charity.
 Please note: only the milk bottle tops are accepted for recycling, not other bottle tops.